 Occupancy is a measure of the proportion of sites where each species was recorded.
 Ecologists analysed the data to determine species occupancy over time.

-The results from the first 5 years of WildCount (2012 to 2016) were published in a mid-term report, while the final 10-year report is expected to be published mid-2025.
+The results from the first 5 years of WildCount (2012 to 2016) were published in a mid-term report.
+The final 10-year report is now available to download.

 Citizen science in action

 From 2014 to 2020, WildCount was reliant on the dedication and support of volunteers.
 Each of the 6 field teams was made up of one National Parks and Wildlife Service officer and a volunteer operating across New South Wales from February to late May.
-Volunteers typically dedicated one full week to the program.
+Volunteers typically dedicated one full week in a season, totalling more than 11,000 volunteer hours across the life of the program.

 If you are interested in volunteering with the National Parks and Wildlife Service, a wealth of amazing opportunities are available on the Volunteer Portal.